Radeju/Project-settings/README.md

-This is non-empty code.
+This is empty code repository.
 It only consists of Wiki pages.
 Happy reading!